bjpop/gurita/docs/line.rst

 Line plots show an indepdent numerical feature on the X axis and a depdendent numerical feature on the Y axis.

-You may specifiy multiple numerical features for both X and Y.
-Hatch will generate a separate plot for each combination of those features.

 .. _line_hue:

 Grouping features with hue